 The Latin noun cardo means "the hinge of a door or gate."

 "Virtue may be defined as a habit of mind in harmony with reason and the order of nature. ...
 It has four parts: wisdom, justice, courage, temperance" (Cicero, On Invention II.159).
 Human beings organize themselves in cities to make their lives better.
 Cities provide the benefits of group living, but there are appropriate and inappropriate ways that human beings can organize themselves into a city.
 The appropriate organizations constitute justice in the city.

 These organizations function so that a city has three parts.
 It has a guardian, or ruling, class.
 The rulers are lovers of wisdom (Republic V.473d).
-They introduce the rules, for production and distribution of goods and for behavior of individuals in the city more generally.
+They introduce the rules for the production and distribution of goods and for the behavior of individuals in the city more generally.
 The city also has an auxiliary class.
 Its job is to assist the rulers by enforcing the rules.
 Finally, the city has a working class to produce the services and material goods.
 The rulers must rule, the auxiliaries must enforce the rules, and the workers must produce the services and material goods.

 This city is wise because the rulers are wise, brave because the auxiliaries are brave, moderate because everyone is controlled, and just because each of three parts does its own job.

 "The proper functioning of the working class, the guardians, and the rulers, each doing its own work in the city, ... would be justice (δικαιοσύνη) and would render the city just" (Republic IV.434c-d).

 What Justice is in the Individual